Penstemon virens: Ecology

 Penstemon virens tend to grow together in large numbers rather than singly or scattered throughout the landscape, rarely fewer than 10 plants in a population.
 Most species observed visiting and entering the flowers of P. virens are bees.
 The most frequent visitors are members of genus Lasioglossum, but genus Osmia, genus Bombus, and honeybees also frequently visit them.
 Specific species observed include Apis mellifera, Augochlorella aurata, Bombus huntii, Bombus rufocinctus, Bombus centralis, Halictus tripartitus, Hoplitis truncata, Lasioglossum sisymbrii, and Lasioglossum trizonatum.
 They are also sometimes visited by beeflies (Bombyliidae) and butterflies, but they have not been observed contacting reproductive parts and are thought to be necatar robbers.
 Hummingbirds, though present in the range, have not yet been scientifically observed visiting P. virens.

+A study of plant responses to wildfire found that Penstemon virens was found in similar number of areas before and after five years of recovery from fires.
+Though it does recover from fires an earlier study found that P. virens is significantly associated with areas of historic low-intensity fires in ponderosa pine forests.

+Penstemon virens was evaluated as a potential host for Castilleja integra and was found by the researchers to not support this partially parasitic plant for more than a few weeks.

 Cultivation

 Blue mist penstemons are recommended as garden plants by local governments, water providers, and extension services for areas in or near the Front Range.
 They are prized for their low water usage, adaptation to local climate, handsome blooms, long lifespan, and ease of cultivation.
 They are drought tolerant once established, but not adapted to constantly dry conditions.

 In garden settings they are adapted to full sun to partial shade conditions in the west and full sun in the east of the United States.
 They are quite adaptable to different garden soil conditions, but like all penstemons are healthier with good drainage.
-Their seeds require cold and moist stratification of six weeks at 4.5 °C for good germination rates or to be planted outside over the winter.
+Dr. Dale Lindgren of the University of Nebraska writes that their seeds require cold and moist stratification of six weeks at 4.5 °C for good germination rates or to be planted outside over the winter.
+However, experiments by Dr. Norman C. Deno indicate that period of dry warm storage of around 21 C for six months before cool moist stratification is critical.
+His research also showed that seeds left in the dry stems after ripening accomplish the same effect in natural settings.
 The coldest USDA hardiness zones where this plant is known to survive is zone 4.